Can You Hear Me Now?: Embracing Advertising Testing

 You may remember the series of ads that ran for years in the early 2000s that featured a bespectacled phone technician (played by an actor named Paul) in various locales asking, “Can you hear me now?” while on his cell phone talking to an unknown colleague.The campaign ran for nearly a decade.
 As is the way with most things in our fast-paced, information-overload, disposable world, the television audience quickly forgot about the Verizon guy in his absence.
 Or did they?

-Fast forward to 2016 when audiences once again saw Paul’s familiar face on their television screens.
+Then, starting in 2016, audiences once again, started to see Paul’s familiar face on their television screens.
 He even mentioned his old, familiar catchphrase, “Can you hear me now?” to jog our faded memories and help identify him.
 If you looked no further, you might think Verizon had reinstated him.
 But he was instead pitching for Sprint, as emphasized by his new yellow shirt and modified catchphrase (“Can you hear that?”).
 Did consumers notice?
 Were they happy to see him again?
 Were they motivated to try out Sprint’s service?
 Did they understand Paul’s primary message?